googlearchive/android-SpeedTracker/README.md

 ===================================

 Sample demonstrates recording location and speed with a Wear device in mind.
 Location is
-            retrieved via FusedLocatinProvider which retrieves coordinates from the phone or Wear depending on whether the phone is disconnected or not and whether the Wear device has a GPS chip.
+            retrieved via FusedLocationProvider which retrieves coordinates from the phone or Wear depending on whether the phone is disconnected or not and whether the Wear device has a GPS chip.